 Provides students with the scientific and clinical knowledge and skills needed for the practice of audiology in an environment that values teaching and clinical excellence and mentorship.

+Applicants must complete the Communication Sciences and Disorders Centralized Application Service (CSDCAS) Online Application.
 For more detailed admission requirements, please refer to Communication Sciences and Disorders in the current graduate catalog.
+Additional requirements exist for international applicants.
+For more information, visit International Admission Requirements.

 Graduates of our masters program in SLP and doctoral program in audiology enjoy a 100% employment rate with placements throughout the nation and Canada.